fbudin69500/VTK-NVidia-StrangePixel/README.md

 Description
 -----------

+**Background color bleeds through plane.
+The bug is only visible if multisampling is used and set to 8.
+Most likely due to a subpixel not being rendered correctly.**

 **This bug only seem to happen on Linux (tested on Ubuntu 16.04) with an NVidia graphics card (tested on Quadro M1000M).
 It was reproduced on a different computer with a different NVidia graphics card (unknown) also on Ubuntu 16.04.
 It happens with several drivers (maybe all),